New York City Fiction by Delas Heras

 Aliens have landed in New York City—and they’re here to contact Earth’s most intelligent life forms: house cats.

-When Ollie spots a two-headed turtle from space perched on a tenement roof, even his friends think he’s lost it.
-But as strange events multiply, unlikely allies band together to unravel the mystery.
-What they find is weird, wonderful, and entirely out of this world.
+When Ollie spots an alien creature perched on his tenement roof, even his friends think he's lost it.
+But strange things are multiplying in the neighborhood — and unlikely allies are about to unravel a mystery that's entirely out of this world.

 The Nine Lives of Bianca Moon